joshuafinch/Personal-Website/content/post/handling-multiple-environments-in-ios.md

 Not only can conditional compilation be used for changes in environment urls, you can use it for pretty much anything.
 Some other examples might include setting different client ids for your app analytics to avoid mixing development and production data, or even preventing your application from hitting a web api, and serving data locally from the code, or file system instead.

-Over the next few blog posts, i'll be showing you how you can setup multiple configurations (if the two default ones are not enough), how you can utilise multiple schemes to run the application against different configurations, how you can use `xcconfig` files to better manage and track changes to your build settings across multiple configurations, and allow your continuous integration server to create different builds of your application.
+Over the next few blog posts, I'll be showing you how you can setup multiple configurations (if the two default ones are not enough), how you can utilise multiple schemes to run the application against different configurations, how you can use `xcconfig` files to better manage and track changes to your build settings across multiple configurations, and allow your continuous integration server to create different builds of your application.

 We'll also look into some nice benefits you can gain such as being able to have the same app installed multiple times on the same device, and optionally giving them different names, and app icons representing each of their configurations.